-For 5.2.1: This information will cover:

-- Presence of protected areas that could be significantly affected by the grower or miller; - Conservation status (e.g. IUCN status), legal protection, population status and habitat requirements of rare, threatened, or endangered (RTE) species that could be significantly affected by the grower or miller; - Identification of HCV habitats, such as rare and threatened ecosystems, that could be significantly affected by the grower or miller; - For 5.2.2: These measures will include: - Ensuring that any legal requirements relating to the protection of the species or habitat are met; - Avoiding damage to and deterioration of HCV habitats such as by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created;
+Guidance Guidance for independent smallholders International Legislation Guidance Specific Guidance: Presence of protected areas that could be significantly affected by the grower or miller; Conservation status (e.g. IUCN status), legal protection, population status and habitat requirements of rare, threatened, or endangered (RTE) species that could be significantly affected by the grower or miller; Identification of HCV habitats, such as rare and threatened ecosystems, that could be significantly affected by the grower or miller; For 5.2.2: These measures will include: Ensuring that any legal requirements relating to the protection of the species or habitat are met; Avoiding damage to and deterioration of HCV habitats such as by ensuring that HCV Group managers will compile Information about the status of critical aspects as listed in National Interpretations within the area of group smallholdings.
+This information should be provided to group smallholders and should cover: • Presence of protected areas that could be significantly affected by smallholdings. • Conservation status (e.g. IUCN status), legal protection, population status and habitat requirements of rare, threatened, or endangered species that could be significantly affected by the smallholdings. • Identification of high conservation value habitats, such as rare and threatened ecosystems, that could be significantly affected by the smallholdings. • If rare, threatened or endangered species, or high International Legislation If rare, threatened or endangered species, or high conservation value habitats, are present, appropriate protection measures must be adopted by group managers in accordance with the National Interpretation and the relevant laws. reached, there should be evidence of sustained efforts to achieve such an agreement.

-• Controlling any illegal or inappropriate hunting, fishing or collecting activities, and developing responsible measures to resolve human-wildlife conflicts (e.g. incursions by elephants).

-For 5.2.5: If a negotiated agreement cannot be reached, there should be evidence of sustained efforts to achieve such an agreement.
 These could include third party arbitration (see Criteria 2.3, 6.3 and 6.4).

-This information gathering should include checking available biological records and consultation with relevant government departments, research institutes and interested NGOs if appropriate.
+Guidance: This information gathering should include checking available biological records and consultation with relevant government departments, research institutes and interested NGOs if appropriate.
 Depending on the biodiversity values that are present, and the level of available information, some additional field survey work may be required.